TIBCOSoftware/snappydata/docs/quickstart.md

 For more information, refer to the [Apache Zeppelin](aqp_aws#LoggingZeppelin) section or refer to the [Apache Zeppelin documentation](http://zeppelin.apache.org/).

-<Note>Note: </Note>
+!!!
+Note:

-* <Note> Multi-node cluster set up on AWS via CloudFormation will be supported in future releases.
-However, users can set it up using the [EC2 scripts](install.md#EC2).</Note>
+    * Multi-node cluster set up on AWS via CloudFormation will be supported in future releases.
+However, users can set it up using the [EC2 scripts](install.md#EC2).

-* <Note>To stop incurring charges for the instance, you can either terminate the instance or delete the stack after you are done playing with the cluster.
-However, you cannot connect to or restart an instance after you have terminated it.</Note>
+    * To stop incurring charges for the instance, you can either terminate the instance or delete the stack after you are done playing with the cluster.
+However, you cannot connect to or restart an instance after you have terminated it.

 <a id="getting-started-with-docker-image"></a>
 ## Option 7: Getting Started with Docker Image